Stanley George Browne: Legacy and honours

 Browne contributed over 500 learned articles to scientific journals over his career.
-He is most recognized for his contributions to the fields of tropical medicine and leprosy.
+He is most recognised for his contributions to the fields of tropical medicine and leprosy.
 He served as Secretary of the International Leprosy Association from 1966 to 1984, Director of the Leprosy Study Centre in London 1966 to 1980, President of the Royal Society of Tropical Medicine and Hygiene 1977 to 1979, and President of the Baptist Union of Great Britain 1980 to 1981.
 In 1978, he became one of the first three Fellows of King's College Hospital medical school.
-He was appointed an Officer of the Order of the British Empire (OBE) in 1965, "awarded to citizens for distinguished service to the arts and sciences, public services outside the Civil Service and work with charitable and welfare organisations of all kinds".
-His honours in Britain were furthered when he was appointed a Commander of the Order of Saint Michael and Saint George (CMG) for his work as foreign servant in 1976.
-In addition to awards garnered in Britain, he was the recipient of three major awards from King Baudouin of Belgium, the most notable being the insignia of Commander of the Order of Leopold.
+He was appointed an Officer of the Order of the British Empire (OBE) in 1965 and a Companion of the Order of Saint Michael and Saint George (CMG) for his work as a foreign servant in 1975.
+In addition, he received three major awards from King Baudouin of Belgium, the most notable being Commander of the Order of Leopold.
 This is the highest honour a civilian can receive in Belgium.